-Note: For the Windows 7 operating system, to change the color settings, right-click on the desktop, and click Screen resolution.
-Click Advanced settings, select the Monitor tab, and then set Colors.
+Notes: To change the color settings, right-click on the desktop and do the following:

-• Problem: If you use the Extend desktop function, you cannot set a higher resolution or higher refresh rate on the secondary display.
+- For Windows 7: Click Screen resolution.
+Click Advanced settings, select the Monitor tab, then set Colors. - For Windows 10: do the following: - a.
+Click Display settings - b.
+Show the displayed window in full screen, and then click Advanced display settings. - c.
+Click Color calibration.
+Then follow the instructions on the screen to change the color settings. - Problem: If you use the Extend desktop function, you cannot set a higher resolution or higher refresh rate on the secondary display.